The ultimate guide to data flow diagrams

 Symbols for data flow diagrams

-There’s a set of standardized symbols used to illustrate the components of a DFD.
-These symbols for a data flow diagram make it easier for your team to read and understand your visualization.
+Data flow diagrams use a set of standardized symbols to represent components.
+These symbols make it easier for your team to read and understand your diagrams.

 External entity

 External entities are actors, sources, sinks, or terminators.
-They’re the components that exist outside the system, responsible for sending or receiving data.
+They exist outside the system and are responsible for sending or receiving data.
 In other words, they’re the sources and destinations of the system’s inputs and outputs.

 Process